 As of June 1, 2020 UMC hearings shall be conducted Tuesday, Wednesday, and Thursday at 8:45 am.
 All UMC hearings shall be scheduled in the OLS system, and conducted via the Zoom

-Please contact the JA via EMAILfor a Zoom ID and Zoom password.
+Please contact the JA via EMAIL for a Zoom ID and Zoom password.
 Each hearing has a new Zoom ID and password.
-Please include the case number, case name, and date you have scheduled UMC.
+Please include the date and time you have scheduled UMC.
+Include the pleading that will be heard, along with the case name.
 Please allow time for a response to the email.
 You do not have to call the office.

 Please send a copy of the Notice of Hearing to the Divisional E-Mail address.
 (CAD-DIVISIONFI@pbcgov.org).